 Houseparty is a new social networking app that allows friends and family to hangout face to face in a virtual environment through video calling on iOS, Android, and as a desktop app.

 If you’re a fan of bold web design on landing pages then there is no finer example than Houseparty.
-The high contrast color scheme is a very popular web design trend in 2021 and this landing page has an up-to-date image and playful theme.
+The high contrast color scheme is a very popular web design trend and this landing page has an up-to-date image and playful theme.

 Of all the landing pages on this list, Houseparty probably has the least text and focuses on simplicity and interactivity to demonstrate the app.